programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 <http://data.rijksmuseum.nl/item/8909812347> <http://purl.org/dc/terms/creator>  <http://dbpedia.org/resource/Rembrandt>.
 ```

-_N.B. the Rijksmuseum has not (yet) built their own Linked Data site, so the URL in this query is just for demo purposes._
+_N.B. the Rijksmuseum has not (yet) built their own Linked Data site, so the URI in this query is just for demo purposes._

 In order to get the human-readable version of the information represented by
 each of these URIs, what we're really doing is just retrieving more RDF